nikydix/nikydixcom-7810d/index.md

 We are just getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!

-If you want to be notified when planting begins, please sign up here.
+If you want to be the first to be notified when planting begins, you sign up here.
 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)